nyitraibence/launch-subscribe/readme.md

 ## Setup
-Open the ``/admin.php`` route, and it automatically creates the database and neccessary tables.
+1. Open the ``/admin.php`` route.
+2. Type in ``admin`` and ``adminpass`` as credentials, and it automatically creates the database and neccessary tables.
 Then you're good to go.
-That's it.

-Admin site is protected with authentication.
-Use ``admin`` as user and ``adminpass`` as password to get started, or create any authentication user+pass pairs in ``auth.php``.
+If you'd like, you can change or create login credentials in ``auth.php`` any time - pre or post setup.

 Client endpoints:
 - index.php